hiddentao/ethereum-blocks/README.md

 Process blocks from an Ethereum [web3](https://github.com/ethereum/web3.js/) instance robustly.

 This library uses [web3.eth.filter](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethfilter) to listen for the latest blocks on a chain.
-When a block received all registered "handlers" to perform any required processing on the block data.
+When a block is received all registered handlers are invoked to perform any required processing on the block data.

 Features: